-Critical Illness Insurance provides additional financial protection to you during treatment for illnesses such as cancer and Alzheimer's disease.
+Critical Illness Insurance provides additional financial protection to you and your covered dependent(s) during treatment for illnesses such as cancer and Alzheimer's disease.
 You receive a lump-sum benefit to help you pay some of your additional expenses as you see fit, including copays and deductibles, as well as personal expenses such as mortgage payments and child care.
-You have three options for coverage:
+You have five options for coverage: